What Factors Constitute A Viable Personal Injury Claim?

 How Can Someone Unintentionally Harm Their Personal Injury Claim?

 Posting pictures on social media that may misrepresent how someone who has been injured is actually feeling, can harm their personal injury case.
 Perhaps they post pictures of themselves going to a party, having a great time and smiling.
-This doesn’t support their claim of being damaged by an injury.
-Or, talking to the insurance adjuster for the other side before a lawyer gets involved.
+This does not support their claim of being damaged by an injury.
+On the other hand, talking to the insurance adjuster for the other side before a lawyer gets involved.

 Can I Even Afford An Experienced Personal Injury Attorney To Take My Case?

 Many personal injury attorneys charge what is called a contingency fee.
 This means that rather than being paid directly by you, the attorney is paid a percentage of the settlement.
-Usually, the legal costs for your case will be advanced by the attorney, so you are not paying out-of-pocket to move your case forward.
+Usually, the attorney will advance the legal costs for your case, so you are not paying out-of-pocket to move your case forward.
 What constitutes legal costs is a blog post in and of itself.

-What Makes You And Your Firm Particularly Suited To Handling Personal Injury Cases?
+What Makes You And You’re Firm Particularly Suited To Handling Personal Injury Cases?

 I have been specializing in personal injury cases for over 20 years.
 I keep my number of cases low so that my team and I can focus on individual cases, and so our clients get a lot of personal attention.
 I am not a doctor, but having done this for a long time, I understand injuries.
 I can ask clients certain questions to get an idea of what part of their body has been affected, and suggest that they go to certain types of doctors to receive the appropriate treatments.

-For more information on Viability Of Personal Injury Claim, a free initial consultation is your next best step.
+For more information on Viability of Personal Injury Claim, a free initial consultation with Sherman Oaks, CA personal injury attorney is your next best step.
 Get the information and legal answers you are seeking by calling (818) 805-2552 today.

 Call For A Free Consultation